James Dickey (basketball, born 1996): Professional career

 Dickey started his professional career playing in 2020–21 for Szedeák in the Hungary NB1/A Division, for whom he averaged 12.8 points, 12.4 rebounds (leading the division by 2.4 rebounds per game), and 1.2 blocks (2nd) per game, over 35 games.
 He then played eight games in 2021 for BG Goettingen in the German Basketball Bundesliga.
 Dickey parted ways with the team on November 20.

 On November 28, 2021, Dickey signed with Hapoel Haifa of the Israeli Basketball Premier League.

 On July 2, 2022, Dickey signed with JL Bourg of the French LNB Pro A and EuroCup.

+On May 24, 2024, Dickey signed with Pelita Jaya of the Indonesian Basketball League (IBL), replacing Thomas Robinson.
+In December 2024, he returned to the Pelita Jaya for the 2025 IBL season.